corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/cpi.md

    {{% /tab %}}
    {{< /tabs >}}

     These values vary depending on where you have deployed your cluster(s) and how you have forwarded the ports.
-For example, if `corda-p2p-gateway-worker` is the name of the P2P gateway Kubernetes service and `corda-cluster-a` is the namespace that the Corda cluster is deployed within, set `$P2P_GATEWAY_HOST` to `corda-p2p-gateway-worker.corda-cluster-a`.
+For example, if `corda-p2p-gateway-worker` is the name of the P2P gateway {{< tooltip >}}Kubernetes{{< /tooltip >}} service and `corda-cluster-a` is the namespace that the Corda cluster is deployed within, set `$P2P_GATEWAY_HOST` to `corda-p2p-gateway-worker.corda-cluster-a`.
 Alternatively, you can specify the IP address of the gateway, instead of the hostname.
 For example, `192.168.0.1`.

 2. Set the REST API URL.
 This may vary depending on where you have deployed your cluster(s) and how you have forwarded the ports.
    {{< tabs >}}